 This is why solutions often emerge after stepping away from conscious effort.

 The sleeping brain does not stop solving problems.
-It simply stops asking permission from conscious thought.
+It stops asking permission from conscious thought.

 Sleep, Emotion, and Subconscious Recalibration